buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcSlabTypeEnum.md

 The slab is used to represent a floor slab against the ground (and thereby being a part of the foundation).
 Another name is mat foundation.

 ### APPROACH_SLAB
-Iis part of bridge abutment providing transition from embankment to the bridge
+A slab used to provide a transition from embankment to the bridge.

 ### PAVING
 Rigid pavement course of a road or other paved area, usually concrete.